Maghreb of Fez

-Maghreb de Fès established itself as a major force in both Moroccan and African football during the 20th century.
-In domestic football, the club has won 10 trophies; 4 Botola titles, 4 Moroccan Throne Cup and Botola 2 (Morocco second tier) twice.
+Maghreb Fez established itself as a major force in both Moroccan and African football during the 20th century.
+In domestic football, the club has won 10 trophies; 4 Botola Pro titles, 4 Moroccan Throne Cup and Botola Pro 2 (Morocco second tier) twice.
 In continental and global competitions, Maghreb Fez have won 2 trophies; one CAF Confederation Cup and one CAF Super Cup.